The Issues faced and addressed by the Governing Body over the last year were:

 Mrs Jennifer Bonham

-An Early Years Teacher and a former pupil of Cullercoats Primary School; Jennifer brings her Early Years’ knowledge and experience to the group.
+A Teacher in Newcastle and a former pupil of Cullercoats Primary School; Jennifer brings her educational and local knowledge and experience to the group.

 The impact of the Governing Body on the school was:

 The attainment and progress of our pupils was generally above or in line with national expectations – our headline figures include:

 For the Early Years 82% of pupils achieving a Good Level of Development (GLD) An increase of 9%.
 This figure is in line the National Average of 72%.

 Year 1 Phonics 94% of our pupils achieved the pass mark.
 An increase of 4% on the previous year.
 This again was above the National figure of 82%

 Key Stage 1 Reading, Writing & Maths Combined (RWM) 62% of our pupils achieved the expected standard combined a 5% decrease on the previous year – this is just below the combined National Figure of 65%

 Key Stage 2 Reading, Writing & Maths Combined (RWM) 79% of our pupils achieved the expected standard combined – above the combined National figure of 67%.
 Reading and Writing were also significantly above the National Average.

 The schools progress level was above the floor standard in Reading Writing and Mathematics.